 2015: Amazon Prime Now

-2015 was when Amazon launched one of their Operation Dragon Boat’s essential parts, named Amazon Prime Now.
-The eCommerce giant created 58 delivery hubs across the US for 1-2 hours delivery.
+2015 was when Amazon launched one of Operation Dragon Boat’s essential parts, named Amazon Prime Now.
+The eCommerce giant created 58 delivery hubs across the US for 1-2 hours of delivery.
 It was an attempt by Amazon to create a last-mile delivery system that is cost-efficient and lean.

 After the massive success of Amazon Prime Now, it was time to enter the on-demand scene.
 Unlike Uber and Postmates, Amazon had the infrastructure already in place for an on-demand service.
 Enter Amazon Flex, which is an on-demand delivery service for goods to customers from Amazon’s warehouses.